The primary purpose of financial statements is to provide relevant and reliable information about the entity’s financial position.

 If the answer to all these questions is no, then there may be an opportunity to remove immaterial disclosures from the financial statements.
 However, it is also important to consider materiality in aggregate, that is, while individual items may be immaterial, they may be material when considered with other immaterial items.
 This is a matter of professional judgement and different questions may be relevant for different entities.

-- choices the entity has made, where the AAS allow a choice of accounting treatments
+- any choices of AAS that the entity has made (where a choice of AAS is permitted)

-- unusual features of the entity’s financial operations or statements.
+- any unusual features of the entity’s operations or financial statements

-This checklist includes practical suggestions that Commonwealth entities may adopt in preparing their annual financial statements.
+This checklist includes practical suggestions that Commonwealth entities may adopt in presenting their annual financial statements.